 U.S. District Court, District of New Jersey

-Denise was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Real Estate Law.
+Denise was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 and 2021 in the field of Real Estate Law.
 She has been listed in Best Lawyers since 2020.

 Denise was recognized in the 2014 edition of The Legal 500: USA as a Leading Lawyer in the Real Estate category.